 Some employees also receive extended health or disability benefits through work.
-You will find them very valuable if your doctor recommends a temporary leave of absence to bring your chronic illness under control.
+You will find them very valuable if your doctor recommends a temporary leave of absence to bring your symptoms under control.
 Short-term disability benefits generally pay a portion of your salary for 3-6 months and most long-term disability benefits do so for up to 2 years.
-Qualifying to receive these benefits often present challenges.
+Qualifying to receive these benefits often presents challenges.
 Insurance providers make the application and appeal processes onerous.
 This will be frustrating, particularly when you are also fighting an illness.
 In some cases, you will require legal intervention.

 Chronic Illness: Constructive Dismissal

 However, this is not always the case.
 You must remain vigilant of co-workers and managers who will start viewing you as “damaged goods”.
 Your chronic illness might render you less efficient than before.
 What used to come easily may now require extra effort and planning.
 When your illness puts a burden on others, resentment will set in, regardless of what the law states about accommodation.

 Consider this a red flag.
 Under these circumstances, supervisors and coworkers can put obstacles in your way to ensure you fail, rather than support you to succeed.
 Constructive Dismissal is a very unattractive by-product of employment relationships turned toxic.
 This is where your work environment becomes so bad, it compels you into quitting, unwillingly.
 Bullying, harassment and discrimination because of your chronic illness is completely illegal.
 Before you resign, understand your rights by contacting an employment lawyer.

 A Support Network

 Your health status remains your own business and you are not obliged to divulge details to your employer.
 However, you also do not want to be perceived as an unproductive employee.
 The best way to mitigate hostility at work is to build alliances.
 Shore up a network of support for yourself through skilled diplomacy.